redux-saga/redux-saga/docs/api/README.md

 ### `takeLatest(pattern, saga, ...args)`

-Spawns a `saga` on each action dispatched to the Store that matches `pattern`.
+Forks a `saga` on each action dispatched to the Store that matches `pattern`.
 And automatically cancels any previous `saga` task started previously if it's still running.

 Each time an action is dispatched to the store.
 And if this action matches `pattern`, `takeLatest`